abner577/rest-client-demo/README.md

-# Spring Boot RestClient Demo
+# Spring RestClient Demo

-This project is a simple Spring Boot application that demonstrates how to use the **Spring RestClient** (introduced in Spring Framework 6 / Spring Boot 3.2) to make outbound HTTP calls to an external REST API.
+A simple Spring Boot application demonstrating how to make outbound HTTP requests using **Spring RestClient** (Spring Boot 3.2+).

-The demo uses the public **JSONPlaceholder** API to perform basic CRUD-style operations and exposes its own REST endpoints that proxy those external calls.
+This project calls a public external API (JSONPlaceholder) and exposes local REST endpoints that proxy those requests.
+The goal is to understand **where RestClient fits**, how outbound HTTP calls are structured in Spring MVC applications, and how HTTP Interfaces can reduce boilerplate.

 ---

-## Purpose of This Project
+## 🎯 Goals of This Project

-The goal of this demo is to:
+- Learn how to make outbound HTTP calls in **Spring MVC** applications

-- Understand **where RestClient fits** in the Spring ecosystem
+- Understand RestClient as the modern replacement for `RestTemplate`
-- Practice making **outbound HTTP calls** from a Spring MVC application
-- Learn the **fluent RestClient API**
+- Practice clean layering:
+    - Thin controllers
+    - Dedicated service/client layer for HTTP calls
-- See how **HTTP Interfaces** work with RestClient
+- Learn how HTTP Interfaces work on top of RestClient
-- Keep controllers thin and delegate external calls to a service layer

-This project is intentionally simple and focused on learning, not production hardening.

 ---

-## Tech Stack
+## 🛠 Tech Stack

 - Java 17+
-- Spring Boot 3.2+
+- 🌱 Spring Boot 3.2+
-- Spring Web (Spring MVC)
+- 🌐 Spring Web (Spring MVC)
 - RestClient
 - JSONPlaceholder (external public API)

 ---

-## External API Used
+## 🌍 External API Used

 This project calls the JSONPlaceholder API: https://jsonplaceholder.typicode.com